 - Limit overly chewy foods as much as possible

 - Avoid crunching on extremely hard foods like nuts and ice cubes

 - Stay away from popcorn because the kernels can damage your crown

 - Don’t eat super sticky food like chewy caramel that can adhere to the crown and pull it off

 Overall, you don’t need to limit your diet too much with a permanent crown, but simply try to avoid things that aren’t good for your teeth with or without a crown.
 If it can damage the enamel of your teeth, it can damage your crown.

-Proper oral hygiene like brushing, flossing and visiting your dentist regularly will also go a long way in extending the life of your crown.
-Contact our office today to learn more about same-day crowns and to schedule your twice-yearly dental exam and cleaning.
+Proper oral hygiene like brushing, flossing and visiting your dentist regularly will also go a long way in extending the life of your crown. contact our doctors, Dr. Richard Caven, Dr. Shelby Denman, and Dr. Stephen Carpenter, by calling our Caven Dental office in Jacksonville, FL, to schedule a consultation for your twice-yearly dental exam and cleaning!